Thermodynamic and Scaling Limits of the non-Gaussian Membrane Model

-To conclude \Cref{scal_limit_int}, notice that $\Esp_{\nu^0} U^0$ is equal to the variance of a variable $\xi$ with law $\nu^0$, and the approximation \eqref{scal_lim_int_est} can also be done for a Gaussian membrane model.
-Then the representations \eqref{cumulant_var} and \eqref{var_form} relate \eqref{scal_lim_int_est} to the cumulant generating function, and allow us to conclude the theorem by comparing the approximations for the Gaussian and non-Gaussian model. \end{proof}
+To conclude \tref{scal_limit_int}, notice that $\Esp_{\nu^0} U^0$ is equal to the variance of a variable $\xi$ with law $\nu^0$, and the approximation \eref{scal_lim_int_est} can also be done for a Gaussian membrane model.
+Then the representations \eref{cumulant_var} and \eref{var_form} relate \eref{scal_lim_int_est} to the cumulant generating function, and allow us to conclude the theorem by comparing the approximations for the Gaussian and non-Gaussian model. \end{proof}

-Our theory makes no serious distinction between the first parts \Cref{scal_limit_int} and \Cref{scal_limit_pt}, and we now prove the latter. \begin{proof}[Proof of \Cref{scal_limit_pt}] The proof is the same as that of \Cref{scal_lim}, except with a different form for $a$, which is $a(x) = L^{d/2 -2}\sum_{i=1}^k \Gamma_L(x,L \cdot y_i) c_i$ for some numbers $c_i$ and points $y_i \in [-1,1]^d$.
-The values $c_i$ and $y_i$ change with $L$ because of the linear interpolation of the interface $\ol{\phi}$, but we have effectively the same estimates on $a$ as \eqref{KLa_bdry_2}.
+Our theory makes no serious distinction between the first estimate of \tref{scal_limit_int} and \tref{scal_limit_pt}, and we now prove the latter. \begin{proof}[Proof of \tref{scal_limit_pt}] The proof is the same as that of \tref{scal_lim}, except with a different form for $a$, which is $a(x) = L^{d/2 -2}\sum_{i=1}^k \Gamma_L(x,L y_i) c_i$ for some numbers $c_i$ and points $y_i \in [-1,1]^d$.
+The values $c_i$ and $y_i$ change with $L$ because of the continuous interpolation of the interface $\ol{\phi}$, but we have effectively the same estimates on $a$ as \eref{KLa_bdry_2}.
 In particular, we have

 uniformly over $L$.
-And for a boundary layer $\Lambda'$ of width $\ell$, using \Cref{DeltaGthm}, we have
+And for a boundary layer $\Lambda'$ of width $\ell$, using \tref{DeltaGthm}, we have

 On the middle line above, we dominated the sum over the boundary layer by $\ell$ times a sum over a $d-1$ dimensional plane of length $L$.
 By the same idea, we have